lyz-code/pydo/docs/docs/roadmap.md

 author: Lyz
 ---

 `pydo`'s initial development has been split into phases.
+Follow the evolution of each item in the [issues](https://github.com/lyz-code/pydo/issues) page.

 # 0.1.0.
 Task structure to be able to import from taskwarrior